Who Has The Lowest IQ In The World 2025 (Country Wise)

 Guinea- poverty and malnutrition

 Lack of access to education is another major problem in Guinea.
 The country has one of the lowest literacy rates in the world, with only 40% of adults being able to read and write.
-This lack of access to education can have an impact on intelligence, as it limits the opportunities for people to learn and develop their cognitive skills.
+This lack of access to education can impact intelligence, as it limits the opportunities for people to learn and develop their cognitive skills.

 8. Ghana – 58.16